APCSJava/SocketGames/README.md

 Launch the compiled server as follows:
 * <b>java org/asl/socketserver/GameServer 9090 5</b>
 // launches the server on port 9090 and accepts up to 5 simultaneous connections
+* <b>java org/asl/socketserver/GameServer</b>
+// launches the server on an arbitrary, open port (check System.out for details) with a capacity of 10 users.